Kikobeats/tom/README.md

 *Required*</br>
 type: `string`

-The [Incoming Webhook for Slack](https://api.slack.com/incoming-webhooks) for sending the data.
+The [Incoming Webhook for Slack](https://api.slack.com/incoming-webhooks) used for sending the data.

 ###### templateId

 Type: `string`

-If it is present, it will be generate `text` using the template.
+If it is present, it load a previous declared template.

 ###### text

-*Required*</br>
 type: `string`

 The text of the message.

+It supports some specific formatting things, see [formatting text in messages](https://api.slack.com/messaging/composing/formatting).

-###### attachments
+###### blocks

 type: `object`</br>

-The message attachments, you can find more information at [Slack Documentation](https://api.slack.com/docs/message-attachments#attachment_structure)
+The [block structure](https://api.slack.com/reference/messaging/blocks) for creating rich messages, see [message layouts](https://api.slack.com/messaging/composing/layouts).

+You can compose blocks structures quickly using [Slack Block Kit Builder](https://api.slack.com/tools/block-kit-builder).

 #### notification:telegram